EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: EvolvED

 \textbf{Radial layout:} The rectilinear layout fulfills our goals by enhancing the visualization of branching patterns and resembling the theoretical representation of expected behavior in \cref{fig:diffusion_pdf}.
-However, it utilizes space sub-optimally since equal space is allocated to all iterations despite the early-generation steps having less relevant patterns than later ones.
-This results in vacant unused spaces in the initial iterations.
-Hence, we propose a radial layout consisting of concentric rings (see \cref{fig:teaser} and \cref{fig:gauss}).
-Each iteration is represented as a ring, the innermost being the early-generation steps, and the outer rings are later iterations.
-A key difference between the rectilinear and radial layout is the transformation of the cost function to use the perspective of polar coordinates.
-In a radial layout, early noisy iterations occupy less space at the center compared to later iterations in the outer rings, addressing sub-optimal space utilization.
+However, it uses space inefficiently, as all iterations are allocated equal space, even though early-generation steps, which are mostly noise, contain less relevant patterns.
+To address these gaps, we propose a radial layout with concentric rings (see \cref{fig:teaser}d and \cref{fig:gauss}b).
+Each iteration is represented as a ring; innermost rings show early noisy iterations and the outer rings show refined steps.

-The low-dimensional elements $\textbf{l}^i_t$, in Cartesian coordinates ($x^i_t$, $y^i_t$), can be represented in polar coordinates ($r^i_t$, $\theta^i_t$).
-Conceptually, the same three losses $C_{\text{s}}$, $C^c_{\text{d}}$, and $C^c_{\text{a}}$ are utilized, but the form is adapted to the radial layout.
-For the sake of simplicity and to preserve correct gradients, the semantic loss, $C_{\text{s}}$, and its gradients are still computed in Cartesian space and then converted to polar coordinates.
-In other words, the semantic loss is still based on the Euclidean distance.
+\addition{Unlike the rectilinear layout, the radial layout optimizes space by assigning less area to early iterations and more to later ones.
+It also allows points to move flexibly around the rings, which may result in more effective embeddings.}

-The displacement loss ($\textbf{G2}$) was rewritten for the radial layout $C{}^p_{d}$, as it needs to organize elements of an iteration within concentric rings.
-This implies a Gaussian centered around a radius-offset $\overline{r}_t$ per iteration in the low-dimensional space as defined in \cref{eq:rad_gauss}.
-The Gaussian encodes iterations by attracting elements at iteration $t$ toward the ring \( \overline{r}_t \) (see \cref{fig:gauss}).
-The innermost ring is represented with the offset $\overline{r}_{t=T}=0$, forming a circle.
-Subsequent rings have user-defined offsets $\overline{r}_{t!=T}>0$, determining their spacing based on user preference.
-In our experiments\footref{hyperp}, this spacing was set to $20$, i.e., $\overline{r}_{t}=20*(T-t)$.
+The low-dimensional elements $\textbf{l}^i_t$ are represented in polar coordinates ($r^i_t$, $\theta^i_t$) to facilitate the definition of forces in the radial layout.
+Conceptually, the same losses $C_{\text{s}}$, $C^c_{\text{d}}$, and $C^c_{\text{a}}$ are utilized, but the form is adapted to the radial layout.
+To preserve correctness of the Euclidean distance gradients in $C_{\text{s}}$, they are computed in Cartesian space and then converted to polar coordinates.
+The displacement loss ($\textbf{G2}$) was adapted for the radial layout $C{}^p_{d}$ to organize elements of an iteration along the rings. \addition{It is modeled as a Gaussian centered around a radius-offset $\overline{r}_t$ per iteration in the low-dimensional space in \cref{eq:rad_gauss}. }